newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-osow-30day-permit.md

 sectorIds: []
 icon: govt-purple.svg
 urlSlug: code23-osow-30day-permit
+summaryDescriptionMd: >-
-summaryDescriptionMd: You need one permit each way to transport overweight or oversized trailers, and very large undivisible loads on public roads.
-If the truck, trailer, and load, including any overhang, exceed 10 feet in width or 70 feet in length, or weigh over 80,000 pounds.
-Or if a combination vehicle meets the size rules for a `Code 23 Overdimensional Trailer Permit|code-23-overdimensional-trailer-permit`, but you do not have the permit.
+  You need a permit each way to transport overweight or oversized trailers, and very large nondivisible loads on public roads.
+This includes:

+  * If the truck, trailer, and load (including any overhang) exceed 10 feet in width, 70 feet in length, or weigh over 80,000 pounds

+  * If the combination vehicle meets the size rules for a Code 23 Overdimensional Trailer Permit, but you do not have the permit
 issuingAgency: NJ Department of Transportation
 callToActionText: Apply for My Code 23 OS/OW Permit
 callToActionLink: https://nj.gotpermits.com/njpass#!
 ---
 ## Eligibility Requirements

-* Have an active overweight/overdimensional (Code 23) trailer registration.
+* An active overweight/overdimensional (Code 23) trailer registration.
 You can get it at a  [NJ Motor Vehicle Commission (MVC) licensing center](https://www.nj.gov/mvc/locations/facilitylocations.htm)
 * Commercial Driver License (CDL)

 ## Application Requirements